Research and Innovation Services Ethics and Research Integrity

 - Australian Institute of Tropical Health & Medicine

-James Cook University recognises the importance of undertaking culturally appropriate research with Aboriginal and Torres Strait Islander peoples.
+James Cook University is committed to the ethical, respectful, and inclusive conduct of research with and involving Aboriginal and Torres Strait Islander peoples.

 A clinical trial is a form of human research designed to find out the effects of an intervention, treatment or diagnostic procedure.
 It can involve testing a drug, a surgical, therapeutic or preventive procedure or a diagnostic device.